 Raleigh Hit and Run Automobile Accident Attorney | North Carolina Uninsured Motorist Insurance Lawyer

 One of the most frustrating varieties of automobile accident is the hit-and-run.
 In these cases, the injured party is often unable to ever identify the at-fault driver and, therefore, cannot pursue compensation from that person’s automobile insurance company.
-Fortunately, if you have purchased your own automobile insurance policy in North Carolina, your uninsured motorists coverage (UM) will likely provide compensation to which you are entitled.
+Fortunately, if you have purchased your own automobile insurance policy in North Carolina, your uninsured motorist insurance coverage (UM) will likely provide compensation to which you are entitled.
 Getting your insurance company to actually pay a reasonable amount under this coverage can be an uphill battle, and, in most cases, they will treat you no differently than any other adverse claimant.
 The Raleigh car accident attorneys of Maginnis Law can assist you in recovering fair compensation under your policy and, if you were not at-fault, your insurance premiums will not increase.
-To speak with one of our hit-and-run accident lawyers, call the firm at 919.480.8526 or 919.526.0450, or send a confidential email via our contact page.
+To speak with one of our hit-and-run accident lawyers, call the firm at 919.526.0450, or send a confidential email at email@example.com or via our contact page.

-The standard North Carolina auto policy expressly permits an insured driver to recover against his or her uninsured motorists coverage when he or she is injured as a result of a hit-and-run driver.
+The standard North Carolina auto policy expressly permits an insured driver to recover against his or her uninsured motorists insurance coverage when he or she is injured as a result of a hit-and-run driver.
 An important caveat is that there must be contact between the two vehicles.
 Therefore, under existing North Carolina law, if you are forced to swerve off the road to avoid a collision with a drunk driver who has come into your lane, you may not recover under your UM coverage.

 The amount of UM coverage under your policy will at least equal the amount of liability coverage.
 Therefore, if you have purchased an automobile insurance policy with maximum liability coverage of $30,000.00 per claimant and $60,000.00 per occurrence (the minimum limits in North Carolina), the same limits will apply to your UM claim unless you have purchased additional coverage.
 This means that if you alone are injured because of a hit-and-run driver, you can recover up to $30,000.00 under your underinsured motorists coverage.
 If you and your entire family are injured, the maximum amount your family will be entitled to recover from the policy, in the aggregate, is $60,000.00.